isomerpages/moe-stanthonyspri/_the-anthonian-experience/LLP@SAPS.md

 The Tier 1 programme is incorporated in the school’s Visual Arts (VA) curriculum for all students.
 As an enhancement to the curriculum, students learn specialised art forms through Digital Art and Ceramics modules from P1 to P6, which strengthen students’ skills progressively.

 **_Digital Art Programme_**

+The Digital Art programme leverages the use of technology to reinforce core art concepts and skills in school, and teaches Anthonians how to use digital information responsibly.
+Over their six years in SAPS, Anthonians explore a range of digital art tools to create static and animated art pieces.